Murali-Puvvada/Murali-Puvvada/README.md

 Software Developer
 --------------------------

-I am an enthusiastic and aspiring software developer who enjoys practising and building projects to learn new skills.
+I am an enthusiastic software developer who enjoys practising and building projects to learn new skills.
 Expertise in HTML, CSS, Javascript, and React I enjoy sharing my enthusiasm for web development by posting content on social media platforms (Twitter & Medium).
 I'm looking for new opportunities to apply and expand my knowledge, as well as gain experience working in a team.
 Other skills include Git, Github, Python, and REST API.

 * 🌍  I'm based in Sweden
 * ✉️  You can contact me at [saipuvvada81299@gmail.com](mailto:saipuvvada81299@gmail.com)